mhohmann1/design-automation/README.md

 # Super-Resolution

-Self implemented PyTorch edition of [3], please visit the repository for more details.
+Own PyTorch implementation of [3], please visit their repository for more details.

 For training the Super-Resolution-Network: